 I will be critical below.
 But, first, I want to acknowledge that the CovidSim model—an intricate piece of work—was produced, at speed, at a moment of national crisis, and was a sincere, well-intended attempt to guide policy.

 The critiques below are structured.
 The first and most important critique is the lack of empirical confirmation (section 3.2).
 I then consider a fallback defense; namely, the CovidSim model can gain warrant even without empirical confirmation.
 I reject this fallback defense on the grounds, first, that relevant parameter estimates are inaccurate (section 3.3) and, second, that “Report 9” omits important relations (section 3.4).
 After establishing that the CovidSim model lacks warrant, I diagnose why.
-The underlying problem is that it treats as stable relations those that are, in fact, unstable (section 3.5).
+The underlying problem is that it treats as stable relations that are, in fact, unstable (section 3.5).
 This undercuts hope that the model can be augmented fruitfully in the future.
-I conclude that none of the benefits of the Master-Model are realized in this case, and that the CovidSim model has no epistemic value (section 3.6).
+I conclude that none of the benefits of Master-Model are realized in this case, and that the CovidSim model has no epistemic value (section 3.6).

 Lack of Empirical Confirmation